Heading from Houston to Galveston for a cruise? You’re not alone.

 Seeing a need in the market, a number of shuttle services have popped up that provide rides to and from the Houston airports and the Galveston cruise port.
 While other options are cheaper for most parties, if you are traveling with a larger group then the shuttles can be a deal.

-Expect to pay around $60 to $80 round trip, per person.
-It’s obviously a little more expensive to get to Galveston from Intercontinental compared to Hobby.
+Expect to pay around $60 to $90 round trip, per person.
+It’s obviously a little more expensive to get to Galveston from Intercontinental compared to Hobby given the greater distance.

 Galveston Express: Offers both shared or private service between the airports and the cruise ship.
 The cheapest option is shared service, costing $65 per person round trip from Houston Hobby and $75 round trip from Bush Intercontinental.
 There is a $5 discount if you are a senior (55+) or for children under 10 years old.

 Galveston Limousine: This company has limousine in the name, but does offer shared service from the airports to Galveston, departing roughly every hour.
-Book online ahead of time and the rate is $50 round trip per person from Hobby and $70 per person from Bush Intercontinental.
-That rate makes this company the cheapest among the independent shuttles.
+Book online ahead of time and the rate is $50 round trip per person from Hobby and $60 per person from Bush Intercontinental (normal rates are $100/$120).
+That discounted rate makes this company the cheapest among the independent shuttles.

 Island Breeze Shuttle: Another shuttle service with rates of $150 round trip for two passengers between Hobby and the cruise ship.
 Additional passengers cost extra.
 Rates run $190 for two passengers needing transport from Intercontinental on the north side of Houston.
 Want to save a little money?
-The company has 10% discounts for seniors (65+) and for military.
+The company has discounts for seniors ($5 off) and for military (10%).

 Traditional taxi cabs are widely available at Houston airports.
 Estimated rates for a round trip between Bush Intercontinental Airport is between $275 and $350.
 If you fly into Houston Hobby, which is considerably closer to Galveston, the rates is about $170 to $225 round trip.